maryash/maryash.github.io/235/projects/project_2_/project_2_.md

 Define the following operator overloads in `ArrayBag.hpp` and implement them accordingly in `ArrayBag.cpp`.
 ```
 /**
-   Implements Set Union
-   The union of two sets A and B is the set of elements which are in A,
+   Implements Set Union.
+The union of two sets A and B is the set of
-   in B, or in both A and B.
+   elements, which are in A, in B, or in both A and B.
    @param a_bag to be combined with the contents of this (the calling) bag
-   @post adds as many items from a_bag as space allows lhs += rhs, the left
+   @post adds as many items from a_bag as space allows lhs += rhs,
-      hand side (the calling side) of the operator will be modified.
+   the left hand side (the calling side) of the operator will be modified.
 **/
 void operator+=(const ArrayBag<ItemType> &a_bag);